-Recently, Matrix approached MSL to offer a new 3D scanning service for both inspection and reverse engineering across a wide range of industries.
+Recently, Matrix approached MSL, Creaform’s distributor for the United Kingdom, to offer a new 3D scanning service for both inspection and reverse engineering across a wide range of industries.
 They also saw the potential of providing this new 3D scanning capability to external companies, as this would increase their return on investment (ROI).

 The requirements were less than obvious, though.
 The applications could be based in-house, onsite, or even offshore.
 Moreover, the range includes everything from large fabrications, such as turbine blades and subsea clamps, to smaller components, like valves, clamps, and pipe fittings, all of which require inspection for alignment or quality assurance.
 This blog reveals how MSL’s engineering experience in metrology and equipment from leading manufacturers could answer Matrix’s need for enhanced accuracy and efficiency.

 In the past few years, Matrix has used standard measuring equipment for validation and photogrammetry, specifically using pit gauges for NDT work.
 In an effort to find more efficient and repeatable work procedures, they sought to replace their existing analog systems with a solution that could provide digital data files for reverse engineering.
 With digitalized data, engineers can easily inspect parts in the form of heat maps and cross sections, seamlessly recreating the models and components of the existing parts.